The Head of State

 Judicial powers

 Justice is delivered on behalf of the Grand Duke by the courts and tribunals.
-Judgments and decrees ('arrêts') are executed in his name (Article 49).
-However, the Grand Duke has no means of interfering in the exercise of judicial power.
-The Constitution gives the Grand Duke the right of pardon, i.e. the right to postpone or reduce sentences pronounced by judges.
+Judgments and decrees ('arrêts') are executed in his name (Article 97).
+However, the Grand Duke has no means of interfering in the exercise of judicial power, which is exercised by the courts and tribunals.
+Under the conditions determined by law, the Constitution gives the Grand Duke the right of pardon, i.e. the right to postpone or reduce sentences pronounced by judges.

 Le Grand-Duc